Funding Advice Centre

 - Can I get funding to repair my house, my thatched roof, an old church?

-Can I get funding for my heritage project from Louth Local Authorities?
+Can I get funding for my heritage project from Louth County Council (now incorporating all Louth Local Authorities)?

-Louth Local Authorities do not operate a community heritage grant scheme for voluntary groups.
-On a few occasions small payments have been made by the heritage office to support projects which help achieve the aims and objectives of the Louth heritage plan.
+Louth County Council does not, as some other county councils do, operate a community heritage grant scheme for voluntary groups.
+The Heritage Council and Louth LEADER do have roles in providing grants to community heritage projects.
 These would include payments for interpretation materials (e.g. heritage or wildlife panels), for publications or for holding public heritage events.
-Please contact the heritage office if you have a similar project in mind that you think the heritage office might be interested in 'buying into'.
-However, please note that in light of the severe fiscal crisis, it is unlikely that there will be any funding available in 2011.
+Please contact the heritage office if you have a similar project in mind that you would like to discuss with the heritage officer.

 Back to top